 With its separate entrance, kitchenette, private bathroom, and sleeping loft, The "Petite Maison" is ideal for a couple who want a little more space and privacy, or for a petite family with younger children who can sleep in the open loft.
 So the total capacity for the house is: four couples in queen sized beds, two children in the loft that adjoins the bedroom in the Petite Maison, one single person in the little bedroom off the kitchen, and one single person in the bedroom upstairs.
 Although the house is commodious enough to accommodate twelve people, it is equally well suited for a smaller crowd and doesn't feel too big or too small.

 For those of you who love before and afters, and would enjoy seeing the behind the scenes of our renovations at Les Murets, you will enjoy this wonderful blog written by Joni Webb of Cote de Texas.
 We were tickled and excited to see this when it appeared in mid September, 2013.
-Enjoy! www.cotedetexas.com
+Keep in mind that it has since undergone another full renovation, in 2019. www.cotedetexas.com